mattermost/mattermost-handbook-1/source/people/general-onboarding.rst

 ### Day 1

+[ ] Share your bio with `@managername ` (this will be posted in the [Welcome channel](https://community-daily.mattermost.com/private-core/channels/welcome) in the private `Staff` team).
 [ ] Accept the invitation to your OneLogin account and switch your Mattermost account to use OneLogin from Account Settings -> Security -> Sign-in Method -> Switch to SAML.
 Instructions are found [here](https://docs.google.com/presentation/d/1FsfSr6qgtjY4aCo_UoL7FSChwvX3iLXuCFKJYselxBo/edit#slide=id.p4).
+Note: You’ll find other apps, like LastPass and Zoom, here.
 [ ] Download the Mattermost Desktop Client [here](https://about.mattermost.com/downloads) and login to community.mattermost.com.
-[ ] Download the Mattermost app on your smartphone and login to community.mattermost.com using your OneLogin account.
+[ ] Download the [OneLogin app](https://www.onelogin.com/downloads) on your smartphone to access Mattermost from your device.
+[ ] Join the channels listed [here](https://docs.mattermost.com/process/training.html#channels) to get a feel for the company and to see how we communicate.
 [ ] Learn how to format your messages using Markdown by reviewing this [guide](https://community-daily.mattermost.com/help/messaging).
 [ ] Take Mattermost's end user training [here](https://academy.mattermost.com/p/end-user-onboarding) and note any feedback (`@ian.tien` will ask for your feedback in your welcome meeting soon!).
-[ ] Join the channels listed [here](https://docs.mattermost.com/process/training.html#channels) to get a feel for the company and to see how we communicate.
-[ ] Share your bio with `@aneal.vallurupalli ` (this will be posted in the [Welcome channel](https://community-daily.mattermost.com/private-core/channels/welcome) in the private `Staff` team).
 [ ] Register your laptop and any other Mattermost-issued equipment [here](https://forms.gle/yBkZo36hzzo8dsbKA).
 [ ] Set up your email signature.
 [Here's how](https://docs.google.com/document/d/1KNfyWl40S6LcpZ4lk7ntiBeB0HBiQKAHuCAPFW1J0Zo/edit).
-[ ] Activate your Zoom account.
-[ ] Activate your LastPass account.
 [ ] Activate your Office365 account and download to your computer.
 Instructions [here](https://support.office.com/en-us/article/download-and-install-or-reinstall-office-365-or-office-2019-on-a-pc-or-mac-4414eaaf-0478-48be-9c42-23adc4716658?ui=en-US&rs=en-US&ad=US#InstallSteps=Install_on_a_Mac).

 ### Days 2-5